raphaelleroffo/intro-to-gis/Session2/session2_tutorial.md

 <img src="../img/S2-01.png" width="700">

 Now you see a list of various datasets.
 We will be interested in datasets related to cycling paths.
 Before you start downloading anything, make sure you create in your Documents a dedicated folder where you'll save all your downloads.
 You can call it `Session2`.
+Note that QGIS can get "cranky" if the folder sits on a Dropbox or some kind of cloud-based drive.
+Please choose a *local* location on your computer.

 These are the datasets we will be working with: